Loops

 Triggers

-Manual, schedule, and event triggers — how runs get started.
+Manual, schedule, and event triggers, and how runs get started.